 You can cook the quinoa and make the salad all except for adding the dressing a day or two ahead, then dress before serving.
 Cooked and not dressed, it will last five days in the refrigerator.

-You’ll find quinoa in most markets these days in red, white and black colors.
+You’ll find quinoa in most markets these days in red, white, black and tri-color blend (which is my favorite).
 The red and black have a little more fiber but cook the same as the white.
-I like the three-color blends when I can find them because they are visually so pretty.
+You will find it in the packaged grain sections as well as in bulk.

-Natural quinoa is covered in a substance called saponin, which acts like a natural bug repellant for the seed.
+Quinoa is covered in a natural substance called saponin, which acts like a natural bug repellant for the seed.
 As saponin is bitter, quinoa must be rinsed before cooking.
-I put my in fine sieve and run plant of cold water through it using the sprayer on my faucet.
+I put my in fine sieve and run plenty of cold water through it using the sprayer on my faucet.

 Quinoa Salad (Tabouleh)